henriquedjordan/henriquedjordan/README.md

-<p align="left">Firmware Developer.
+<p align="left">Software/Firmware Developer.
 My mission is to build secure and efficient solutions for the real world.</p>

 &nbsp;